Kaustubh-Kaka/projecteuler/README.md

 77
 (can be done in O(n), similar technique in 78), note from future : I am dumb, to the best of my knowledge O(n^2) is the best possible solution, solved it but took 8s (:sad), nvm, O(n) solution does exist using binomial coeffients, use star delta to compute the number of ways to split n into k parts and sum this over k in 1..n(is there a closed from?), but this solution needs double/bigint
 96
-(hyperoptimise i/o, share possible solution data across recursion calls) 719
+(hyperoptimise i/o, share possible solution data across recursion calls, 3d vector) 719
 (remove recursion, 1.5billion function calls :skull)

-Number of solutions available currently : 43
+Number of solutions available currently : 44

 todo:
 8